mcs07/MolVS/docs/source/guide/install.rst

 There are a variety of ways to download and install MolVS.

-Option 2: Use conda (recommended)
+Option 1: Use conda (recommended)
 ---------------------------------

 The easiest and recommended way to install is using conda. `Anaconda Python`_ is a self-contained Python environment that is particularly useful for scientific applications.
 If you don't already have it, start by installing `Miniconda`_, which includes a complete Python distribution and the conda package manager.
 Choose the Python 3 version, unless you have a particular reason why you must use Python 2.

 To install MolVS, at the command line, run::

     conda config --add channels conda-forge
     conda install molvs

+This will add the `conda-forge`_ channel to your conda config, then install MolVS and all its dependencies into your conda environment.

 Option 2: Use pip
 -----------------